 Switching to Super Formula in 2017, Gasly put a very impressive campaign to finish second overall – missing out on the title by just half a point, his failure to score in his first two races an early hurdle to recover from.

 Gasly also had the chance to impress in Formula E during a stand-in performance with Renault e.Dams, as he finished seventh in his first race, before a near-podium finish in the second – a last corner mistake meaning he finished in fourth.

 Such successes were enough to convince Red Bull to give him an F1 opportunity, and Gasly made his debut as a replacement for Daniil Kvyat at Toro Rosso towards the end of 2017.

 Scoring five points finishes with Toro Rosso during 2018, with 29 points overall, Gasly was moved up to Red Bull as a replacement for the departing Daniel Ricciardo, partnering Max Verstappen.

 However, Gasly struggled for pace and came under increasing pressure to deliver as the season wore on.
 With his confidence noticeably battered, Red Bull dropped him back to Toro Rosso, where he has raced ever since, although the team are now called AlphaTauri.

-Becoming a race winner in 2020 as he took the Italian Grand Prix victory, Gasly’s star has ascended noticeably as a key performer in the midfield – he is currently signed to remain with the team for 2023, although rumours have suggested he could be set for a switch to Alpine.
+Becoming a race winner in 2020 as he took the Italian Grand Prix victory, Gasly’s star has ascended noticeably as a key performer in the midfield and will now embark on a new journey with Alpine in 2023.